 The widespread availability occurred just within the past two decades.
 Dieters delighted in zero calories.
-Diabetics in the lack of glycemic response
+Diabetics in the lack of glycemic response.

 Compared to sucralose (Splenda) and aspartame (NutraSweet), stevia seemed like the natural way to go.
+Unlike natural sugar alcohols, there’s no gas or bloating.

-In short, while the stevia leaf in and of itself is safe, since 1985 it’s been known that when rodents eat it, the digestion of stevia creates a “highly mutagenic” compound.
+While the stevia leaf in and of itself is safe, since 1985 it’s been known that when rodents eat it, the digestion of stevia creates a “highly mutagenic” compound.

 Lab research using human fecal matter and their associated bacteria colonies produced the same side effect; steviol.
 (2)